Anthony9811/selenium-pom-practice/README.md

 Concepts: Simulating keyboard events (`Keys` class), sending arrow keys, and numeric value validation.

+### Exercise 7: Javascript Alerts

+Objective: Automate and interact with different types of JavaScript alerts (Alert, Confirm, and Prompt) and verify the results.

+Concepts: Handling JavaScript pop-ups (`Alert` class), `accept`, `dismiss`, and sending text to a prompt.

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.